 - Traditional oral knowledge that records reliable data about climate, animal and plant distributions, and astronomical events of the past. — Note: These data are presently being diligently sought after and recorded by Western scientists working, for example, on climate change in the Arctic.
 That has led to political and social difficulties with Indigenous persons who find themselves being “mined” (via interview) for data that are then used in studies that don’t cite them as sources for the data and, at the same time, marginalize their expertise as non-scientific and therefore irrelevant to solving climate-based problems afflicting the area.
 See, for example, the Research Ethics page of the Alaska Native Science Commission.

 - Programs for scientists-in-training that help them learn how to succeed as scientists without surrendering their cultural heritage and worldview.
-See, for example, the SOARS Program at the National Center for Atmospheric Research.
+See, for example, this graduate program at the University of Idaho.

 Please browse Tapestry’s other Online Education pages about Indigenous Science: